greenairways/GeoFS-OSM-Airport-Models/README.md

 Emirates A380 taking off from DXB (Credit: Featherway)

 ## Contact
-Contact thegreen121 on Discord for communication
+Contact thegreen121 on Discord for communication.